pubnub/c-sharp/mono-for-mac/README.md

 For a quick video walkthrough, checkout https://vimeo.com/54805916 !

-Open 3.5/PubNub-Messaging/PubNub-Console/PubNub-Messaging.csproj, the example Pubnub_Example.cs should demonstrate all functionality, asyncronously using delegates.
+Open PubNub-Console/PubNub-Messaging.csproj, the example Pubnub_Example.cs should demonstrate all functionality, asyncronously using delegates.
 The main functionality lies in the pubnub.cs file.

-3.5/PubNub-Messaging/PubNubTest contains the Unit test cases.
+PubNubTest contains the Unit test cases.

 Please ensure that in order to run on Mono the constant in the pubnub.cs file should be set to "true" overrideTcpKeepAlive = true;